 "Nomination/testing windows are posted at each school.
-Nominations received by the school AIG teacher prior to the close of the established nomination/testing windows will be considered for referral," says Patty Carr, the coordinating teacher for the WCPSS AIG program.
+Nominations received by the school AIG teacher prior to the close of the established nomination/testing windows will be considered for referral," says Wendy Carlyle, director for the WCPSS AIG program.
 "If a nomination is received after the nomination/testing windows, the nomination will be considered during the next semester testing window."

-Nominations are based on teacher observations, standardized test scores at or above the 92nd percentile, an aptitude-cognitive abilities test (CogAT) score at or above the 92nd percentile or an achievement test (Iowa Test of Basic Skills) score at or above the 92nd percentile.
+Nominations are based on teacher observations, standardized test scores at or above the 95th percentile, an aptitude-cognitive abilities test (CogAT or other accepted test) score at or above the 95th percentile or an achievement test (Iowa Test of Basic Skills or other accepted test) score at or above the 95th percentile.

-"When a referral is made, the SBCGE (school-based committee for gifted education) may request additional information about the student in the areas of aptitude, achievement, classroom behaviors, performance, interest and motivation," Carr says.
+"When a referral is made, the SBCGE (school-based committee for gifted education) may request additional information about the student in the areas of aptitude, achievement, classroom behaviors, performance, interest and motivation to assist in making an informed decision best for the individual student," Carlyle says.

 Chapel Hill-Carborro City Schools